Job costing: Using job costing

 Job Costing is the process of determining the labor and materials cost for each job in a systematic way, and then using this information to create a quote for the customer.
 Job costing or cost accounting can be used in virtually any industry (especially service industry) to ensure that the product pricing covers actual costs, overhead and provides a profit.
 The purpose of any business is to make money, and job costing is the most effective way to ensure that occurs.
 In a job costing system, costs may be accumulated either by job or by batch.
 For a typical job, direct material, labor, subcontract costs, equipment, and other direct costs are tracked at their actual values.
 These are accrued until the job or batch is completed.
 Overhead or "burden" may be applied either by using a rate based on direct labor hours or by using some other Activity Based Costing cost driver.
 In either case, once overhead/burden is added, the total cost for the job can be determined.
 If the accountant is using a general ledger accounting system, which lacks true job costing functionality, the costs must be manually transferred out of Work in Process to Finished Goods (Cost of Goods Sold for service industries).
 Of course, in the days of computerized job costing software, journaling costs manually is an obsolete process.
 Such hand-journaling is mandatory for companies that continue to use general accounting software to do job costing.
 Enlightened accountants are moving forward and using job costing software, thereby improving cost control, reducing risk, and increasing the chance of profitability.

 Using cost codes in budgeting

 In a true job cost accounting system, a budget is set up in advance of the job.
 As actual costs are accrued, they are compared to budgeted costs, to determine variances for each phase of each job.
 Cost Codes are used for each phase, allowing "mini-budgets" to be generated and tracked.
 In the construction industry, the Construction Specifications Institute (CSI) has established an industry standard Cost Coding system.
-The job costing system consists of various costdrivers that drive job costs.
+The job costing system consists of various cost drivers that drive job costs.